 When looking for criticism, use advanced search features, to search by the work or author.
 Databases will often link articles on a particular work together.
-Less keywords are more when looking for criticism, try and think of the types of analysis or perspectives you would like to find for example: Modernism, Marxist, Queer Theory, Feminist, Race Theory, etc.
+Fewer keywords are more when looking for criticism, try and think of the types of analysis or perspectives you would like to find for example: Modernism, Marxist, Queer Theory, Feminist, Race Theory, etc.

 In MLA International Bibliography, for example, you can find these links at the bottom of the page:

 Research studies and other journal articles that report on original research can be found by using keywords that describe the relationship you want more information about.
 For example if you are interested in the benefits and harms of gentrification you might try searching "Gentrification AND Displacement" as a specific harm of gentrification.
 Journal articles are narrow in focus and will not typically provide an overview on a topic.